Psychedelic Porn Crumpets

 Psychedelic Porn Crumpets is an Australian psychedelic rock band formed in 2014 in Perth.
-The band are made up of English guitarist and singer Jack McEwan, guitarist Luke Parish, drummer Danny Caddy, bassist Jamie Reynolds, and keyboardist Chris Young, who began playing together in "an old horse barn in Leederville".
+The band were founded by English guitarist and singer Jack McEwan, guitarist Luke Parish, bassist Luke Reynolds, and drummer Danny Caddy, who began playing together in "an old horse barn in Leederville".
+Guitarist and keyboardist Chris Young joined in 2019, and bassist Luke Reynolds left in 2020, replaced by Wayan Biliondana, who was later replaced by Jamie Reynolds in mid-2024.

 Their genre and sound has been compared to that of other popular psychedelic rock bands in Australia, such as King Gizzard & the Lizard Wizard and Tame Impala.
 They have self-described their sound as "an energetic mess of colour and tone".
-Concerning the reasoning behind the name of the band, its members have given little explanation.
-The band claims it was chosen at random because they thought it was amusing.
+Concerning the reasoning behind the name of the band, its members have given little explanation, claiming it was chosen at random because they thought it was amusing.

 Career

 The bandmates were friends prior to the creation of the band.
 It has been suggested that they became acquainted through their mutual drug dealer.
 The band began initially as a university project for a unit that Jack McEwan was taking at the time.
 They then continued to make music for their own enjoyment, as well as for that of their young local community in what has been described as “garage rave” type settings.
 They have made a point of retaining a 'DIY' band mantra, recording most of their own songs, as well as aiming to be very hands-on in their own advertisement.

+Jack McEwan is the main songwriter, and the member credited with being the main pioneer behind the band.
+He was born in 1993.
+McEwan grew up in England, where his passion for music was kindled both by his father and through playing in bands from the age of nine onwards.
+His family migrated to Australia when he was thirteen.
+He also has a degree in graphic design, which he uses in creating the band's artwork..
+Luke Parish has been quoted stating that the biggest influence on the guitar playing was David Gilmour of Pink Floyd.

 The band went on in 2017 to create their own record label, What Reality?
-Records.
+Records; McEwan told press that its creation was "only a matter of time".
 They have made clear that they chose to do this for reasons of "getting stuck into existence, taking a risk, pursuing ideas, setting goals and trying to dream big."
 The first release on this new label was a twin reissue of both parts of their High Visceral albums.
 One year after the release of their label, though, the band still had not signed any other musicians due to financial reasons, despite the fact that they still held an ideal vision for What Reality?
 Records as "a support structure for upcoming bands".